openanalytics/crane-pip/README.md

 The access token and refresh token are cached and you will only get promted

-#### Limitations:
+#### Limitations

 Following pip flags are not supported
 - `--extra-index-url`.
 - `--proxy`.

 Please also do not set these flags in any pip configuration file.

 Specifying the private index via a pip configuration file is also not supported.
-You must currently provide it via the `--index-url/-i` flag.
+You must provide it via the `--index-url/-i` flag.

 Note, other settings in the pip-configuration file are supported.

-## Third party client support:
+## Third party client support

 Third party tools that manage the python environment for you (like poetry/rye/...) should make use of a crane index proxy.